What's on the site and how it works

 Some changes to the material on this website have already been made in anticipation of officialisation.
 This includes the conversion of roman numerals in headings to arabic numerals, and changes in format to more closely follow current legislative drafting practice.

-What Acts and Regulations are in force
+What Acts and Legislative Instruments are in force

 Finding when an Act comes into force

-An Act passed since 1 January 2000 has a section that states when it comes into force (commencement), usually as section 2.
+An Act passed since 1 January 2000 has a section that states when it comes into force (commencement), usually in section 2.
 Acts passed before this date may contain a specific commencement section, usually as section 1(2).

 - on a specific date